Send audio output to audio devices

 The Start with show and Stop with show options control if the Output Destination should start and stop together with the Start/Stop Show Button.
 Just remember that the Output Destination may always be activated and deactivated manually by clicking its activation button.

-You can select a specific Audio Mix that will be output by the Output Destination.
+In the Audio drop down menu you can select which audio will be output by the Output Destination: Either the Program Out Audio Mix, a specific custom Audio Mix or any audio source that has an associated audio source with it.
 Please refer to Audio Mix Panel to learn more about setting up audio mixes.